B2B Marketing Attribution for Beginners

 The typical customer’s journey toward signing up for a demo might look like this:

 Prospects first see your product advertised on LinkedIn.
-They follow this up with some Google research.
-Resulting in them clicking on a Google ad and requesting a demo.
+They follow this up with some Google research, resulting in them clicking on a Google ad and requesting a demo.

 Clicking on the Google ad will attach UTM parameters to the landing page.
-If you weight touchpoints based on a last-click model, your CRM will attribute the lead to “Google”.
-And ignore the influence of LinkedIn.
+If you weight touchpoints based on a last-click model, your CRM will attribute the lead to “Google” and ignore the influence of LinkedIn.

 This is a common issue that many businesses face.
-Often, the best channel/campaign for them is Google/Brand.
-Meaning ads that bid on the business’s brand name to appear at the top of the search results.
+Often, the best channel/campaign for them is Google/Brand, meaning ads that bid on the business’s brand name to appear at the top of the search results.

-It’s a dead end for attribution.
-Because brand campaigns cannot scale with more budget.
+It’s a dead end for attribution because brand campaigns cannot scale with more budget.
 An increase in brand traffic is the result of all marketing efforts.

 Businesses should also rely on self- and sales-reported sources.
 They work as a first-click identifier and help reduce bias toward Google.